Frequently Asked Questions

 3. Do course providers work with vendors?

-Yes, some course providers have established partnerships with vendor.
+Yes, some course providers (Texas school districts or open-enrollment charter schools, Education Service Centers, or higher education institution) have established partnerships with vendors.

 4. How does an eligible entity become a provider to the statewide catalog?